ShiniyaHiko/PythonIntro_GeoDataVsSpecies/README.md

 Initially, a few lines were generated using ChatGPT and subsequently modified.
 # Installation
-Needed packages: Python 3.10, jupyterlab, pandas, scipy, seaborn, matplotlib
+Needed packages: Python 3.10, pandas, scipy, seaborn, matplotlib

 1. Download this repository.